hclimente/academic-kickstart/content/home/experience.md

 [[experience]]
-  title = "Head of Biocomputing" company = "Anaxomics" company_url = "http://www.anaxomics.com/"
+  title = "Head of Biocomputing" company = "Anaxomics Biotech Ltd." company_url = "http://www.anaxomics.com/"
   location = "Barcelona"
   date_start = "2014-09-01"
   date_end = "2015-05-31"
   description = """Anaxomics combines systems biology and machine learning to model human cells on which to perform *in silico* experiments.
-I was responsible for the development and maintenance of pipelines for the statistical treatment of omics data, whose results were to be included in the models."""
+I was responsible for developing and maintaining pipelines for the statistical treatment of omics data, whose results were to be included in the models."""

 [[experience]]
   title = "Research assistant"